 The Company's executive management team remain directly responsible for implementing any group strategy at the Company level and decisions with respect to how the Company should conduct its Irish regulated business.

-An overview of the key functions of the Company and its key function holders (including their respective Company reporting lines) is shown in the diagram on the next page.
+An overview of the key functions of the Company and its key function holders (including their respective Company reporting lines) was reviewed for entering run-off and is shown in the diagram on the next page.